BaselBoulos/BaselBoulos/README.md

 After spending my career to this point in production planning and control in the advanced manufacturing sector, am eager to advance within the high-tech space and seeking my first job as a Full-Stack developer.

-Learning, teaching, sharing knowledge, and getting outside my comfort zone, are part of what keeps me going.
+Learning, teaching, sharing knowledge, and expanding my comfort zone, are part of what keeps me going and growing.

 I'm curious about different cultures and perspectives, which led me to explore alone a dozen countries around the world, that also helped my communication and problem-solving skills, stress management and more!